Rakeela/dragora-notes/envs100disc4-pandemicblues.md

 1. From source 30063806, "The subtle priming of T helper 1 immunity induced by this vaccine type closely resembles responses of non-allergic individuals and-by boosting via natural allergen exposure-could suffice for long-term protection from type I allergy."
 This is such a good line.
 Likewise from 20856111, "Preliminary data raise the question whether TH1 immune deviation induced by mRNA vaccination resembles the natural phenotype of a certain proportion of nonatopic individuals."
 2. I'm still looking for the downside information that I thought I recalled!

+**Citation project iteration 2 concluded**
+Output state: redraft necessary on paragraph two

 ---
 Blue sky foolishness:  "While performing the research that went into this essay, I compiled a procedural report describing the steps that physicians would need to perform in order to perform allergen vaccination treatments."

+I'm not actually intending to do this, but I think I could do it if I were asked to.

 ---
 I'm too caught up in this work.
 Seriously redrafting to eliminate the unsupported claim may require a fresh mindset.
 I have a math lecture in an hour - they're soul-killing, because I have to watch the class struggle with the concepts - and I'm going to refresh my thoughts by playing [[The-Viceroy]] for an hour.